rienajahnke1/ECSE4320_Adv_CompSys/project_1/README.md

-For parts one, two and three, I am running this experiment against a AMD Ryzen 5 PRO 4650U which has 192KB in L1 cache, 3MB in L2 cache and 8MB in L3 cache.
+For parts one, two and three, I am running this experiment against a Windows OS, AMD Ryzen 5 PRO 4650U which has 192KB in L1 cache, 3MB in L2 cache and 8MB in L3 cache.

+Parts four and five are ran against Ubuntu 22.04.3 LTS OS, Intel Core i9-13900H processor ASUS Q540 laptop.

 ## PART ONE